limix/numpy-sugar/doc/index.rst

 The recommended way of installing it is via `conda`_::

-  conda install -c conda-forge numpy_sugar
+  conda install -c conda-forge numpy-sugar

 An alternative way would be via pip::

-  pip install numpy_sugar
+  pip install numpy-sugar

 .. _conda: http://conda.pydata.org/docs/index.html